World awaits Iranian response after US hits nuclear sites

 "The US showed they have no respect for international law.
 They only understand the language of threat and force," he said.

-But his own officials gave more nuanced assessments and, with the exception of satellite photographs appearing to show craters on the mountain above Iran's subterranean plant at Fordow, there has been no public accounting of the damage.
+But his own officials gave more nuanced assessments.
+With the exception of satellite photographs appearing to show craters on the mountain above Iran's subterranean plant at Fordow, there has been no public accounting of the damage.

-Trump immediately called on Iran to forgo any retaliation, saying the government "must now make peace.
-If they do not, future attacks would be far greater and a lot easier," he said.
+Trump, who veered between offering to end the war with diplomacy or to join it before ultimately moving ahead with the biggest foreign policy gamble of his career, called on Iran to forgo any retaliation.
+He said the government "must now make peace" or "future attacks would be far greater and a lot easier".

 US Vice President JD Vance said Washington was not at war with Iran but with its nuclear programme, adding this had been pushed back by a very long time due to the US intervention.